michaelbironneau/garbler/README.md

 BenchmarkMedium	       20000	     88755 ns/op
 ```

+## Installation

+Run `go get github.com/michaelbironneau/garbler`.
+If you want to use it as a command line tool, you will also need to run `go install` to get the binaries.
+I can provide links to pre-built binaries if there is enough interest - please open an issue if you would like this to happen.

+## Code examples

 The API is simple, clean, and comes with presets and sensible defaults:
 ```go
 import (